Avocarrot/authentication-client/README.md

 ```
 You can access the report from `coverage/lcov/index.html`.

-> The test coverage results are published in the `test_coverage` artifact on pipeline builds
+> The test coverage results are published within the `test_coverage` artifact on pipeline builds

 ## Usage